lucas-ht/42calculator/docs/running.md

 http://localhost:3000/auth/callback/42-school
 ```

-## 2. Set up a bucket
+## 2. Set up a bucket (Optional)
+If you prefer not to use a bucket, you can opt for the local file system by not setting the `BLOB_READ_WRITE_TOKEN` environment variable.

-For this project, I used Vercel's Blob since it's built with Next.js.
+For this project, I used Vercel Blob since it's integrated with Next.js.
 You can use other providers or a database, but it will require some modifications.

 The bucket will store `/data/projects_{id}.json` and `/data/experience_{id}.json` files.